< All blogs

 • When to communicate – if this was part of a process, such as send invoice for products or service supplied, confirmation of job offer to successful job candidate, data breach report to the ICO (UK), etc.

-• With whom to communicate – either internal to the organization, such as internal memo, reports etc. or external, such as clients, contractors, regulatory bodies etc.
+• With whom to communicate – either internal to the organisation, such as internal memo, reports etc. or external, such as clients, contractors, regulatory bodies etc.

 • How to communicate – the format that the communication takes, such as email, fax, original document, telephone etc.